// Digital Forensics

 How quickly can you acquire evidence?

-Emergency acquisitions can be arranged within hours for active incidents.
-Standard instructions are typically scoped and commenced within 24–48 hours.
-Remote acquisitions (using tools like Velociraptor or KAPE) are often the fastest starting point.
+Emergency acquisitions start within hours for active incidents.
+Standard instructions are scoped and commenced within 24–48 hours.
+Remote acquisitions using Velociraptor or KAPE are often the fastest starting point.

 Does forensic acquisition affect system availability?

-Not usually.
+Rarely.
 Remote acquisition tools operate without taking systems offline.
-Physical imaging requires the device, but we work to minimise disruption — live acquisition is standard practice for servers that can't be shut down.
+Physical imaging requires the device, but live acquisition is standard practice for servers that cannot be shut down.

 Can your evidence be used in court?

 Yes.
 Our practitioners are trained to give evidence in court and have done so in criminal and civil proceedings.
-All work is documented to the standard required for expert witness use from the outset — we don't back-fit documentation.
+All work is documented to expert witness standard from the outset — we never back-fit documentation.

 Do you work with law enforcement?

 Yes.
-We can liaise directly with police digital forensics units (RCCU, Action Fraud, NCA) and provide evidence packages in formats they require.
-We can also refer matters for criminal investigation where appropriate.
+We liaise directly with police digital forensics units (RCCU, Action Fraud, NCA) and provide evidence packages in the formats they require.
+We also refer matters for criminal investigation where appropriate.

 What if data has been deleted or encrypted?

-We attempt recovery of deleted files and analyse artefacts left behind even when data has been deliberately destroyed.
-We're transparent about what is and isn't recoverable at the scoping stage.
+We recover deleted files and analyse artefacts left behind even when data has been deliberately destroyed.
+We are transparent about what is and is not recoverable at the scoping stage.

 Frequently Asked Questions